docmarionum1/bitku/README.md

 4. Deploy the contracts from the root directory with `flow project deploy --network=emulator --update`
 5. Create `web/.env.local` from `web/.env.local.template`
 6. Run `yarn start` in `web/`
 7. Before trying to mint any haikus, Create new test accounts from the fcl-dev-wallet web interface to create the charity address by clicking "Initialize Dev Wallet for more Accounts" on the screen to connect your wallet.
+Then enable FUSD for that account via the menu in the top right of the Bitku application.

 ### Testing